emmo-repo/EMMO/python/emmo/emmodoc/entities.md

 ; be stripped off.
 ;

-*entity* is a class representing the collection of all the individuals (signs) that are used in the ontology.
+*emmo* is a class representing the collection of all the individuals (signs) that are used in the ontology.
 Individuals are declared by the EMMO users when they want to apply the EMMO to represent the world.

+;FLB changed entity to emmo
-## entity
+## emmo
 The root of all classes used to represent the world.
 It has two children;
 *set* and *item*.